toggledbits/VirtualSensor/README.md

 The midline offsets the "zero" of the function.
 In combination with the amplitude, this allows any range of values to be produced.
-For example, with a midline of 68 and an amplitude of 2, Virtual Sensor will generate values in the range of 66 (68 - 2) to 70 (68 + 2).
+For example, with a midline of 68 and an amplitude of 2, VirtualSensor will generate values in the range of 66 (68 - 2) to 70 (68 + 2).

 ### Duty Cycle ###

-In proving the binary sensor state "tripped," Virtual Sensor uses the duty cycle to determine what percentage of the period will be report in tripped state.
+In proving the binary sensor state "tripped," VirtualSensor uses the duty cycle to determine what percentage of the period will be report in tripped state.
 For example, settings the Period to 300 seconds and the duty cycle to 5% will result in a sensor that is tripped 15 seconds out of every five minutes.
 The tripped period is always contiguous and at the beginning of the period.